 Cremo Shave Cream

-Available in a variety of scents (I think the Peppermint, Menthol and Tea Tree Oil version is particularly excellent for the summer) and unscented, Cremo shave cream is widely available, found in many national drug store chains, grocery stores, and “big box” or “megamart” outlets.
-HERE is Sharpologist’s review of Cremo shave cream but you should be able to find a number of confirming reviews with a simple internet search.
+Available in a variety of scents (the Peppermint, Menthol and Tea Tree Oil version is particularly excellent for the summer) and unscented, Cremo shave cream is widely available, found in many national drug store chains, grocery stores, and “big box” or “megamart” outlets.
+For Sharpologist’s more detailed Cremo shave cream review click HERE (but you should be able to find a number of confirming reviews with a simple internet search).
 Cremo also has a lathering cream as well, made specifically for use with a shave brush.

 Gillette Pure (Cream)

 Although relatively new to the market Gillette’s PURE shave cream performs solidly for its niche, works well with a variety of razor types, and it is shave brush friendly to boot.
 Check out Sharpologist’s recent article about Gillette Pure for more information.
 Also available in a gel but this version has not been tested.

 Pacific Shaving was originally known for their Shaving Oil.
 They later added a shaving cream.
 However I think the star is their Caffeinated Shaving Cream.
 Sharpologist reviewed it a while back and it is great stuff.
 Although promoted as a “brushless” shave cream, the performance of Pacific Shaving Caffeinated for me improves even more when lathered with a brush.